Theinatorinator/JsonAgainstHumanityLocalInstance/README.md

 # JsonAgainstHumanityLocalInstance
-This is a local instance of Json against Humanity.
+This is a local web server instance, that hosts json against humanity.